 Remember to think about video games as well--many video games include in-game chat that connects players around the world.

 Talking about sexting with your teen is a good idea.
 Exchanging nude pictures can be a healthy sexual expression—many adults engage in this.

 And it can be risky in other ways.
 Remind your teens that even if they feel it’s safe to sext with someone they know and trust, like a significant other, that there’s a chance their conversation or photos could be recorded, stored or shared long after they would have considered it consensual.
-This can be especially likely after a break up when a formerly loving and caring partner is really angry.
+This can be especially likely after a break up when a formerly loving and caring partner is really angry and might do something they later regret.
 Even photos shared as a “disappearing” message can be saved as a screenshot and live on in internet servers.
 It’s also a sign of an unhealthy relationship if someone requests a sexy photo as “proof” of your love.

 As your teen gets close to adulthood, it may be helpful to have a harm reduction conversation with them about how to reduce the dangers should they choose to sext once they turn 18.
-This resource is from Canada (which doesn’t have the same punitive laws) can be a helpful start to a conversation.
+This resource is from Canada (which doesn’t have the same punitive laws as the United States) can be a helpful start to a conversation.

 Sexually Explicit Material

 If you haven’t talked about sexually explicit images and videos on the internet, especially with younger teens who haven’t yet taken Our Whole Lives for grades 7-9, it’s a good idea to do so now.
 We know kids see sexually explicit media well before parents expect them to.
 It could happen accidentally, or they may be curious.